Y3LLOWVESTS/rustyonions/README.md

 ### 🌐 TLD Vision (Long-Term)

 RustyOnions will introduce **special-purpose TLDs** to keep the network cleanly organized and economically sustainable.
+The corresponding identifyer hash + TLD serves as an address space for plug and play content that could be shared across the Rusty Onions ecosystem with attribution.
 Each TLD serves a **single purpose**:

 #### Data & Mapping
 - **`.map`** → hosts public map data